 Our exploration of outer space kicked off with the creation of a LEGO solar system.
+We’ve share a lot of different STEM activities for kids over the years, but this one is totally out of this world!
 The girls had so much fun creating each planet and learning some interesting facts about each planet.
 After laying out the solar system on our living room floor, I decided that we needed a little more space to really illustrate the concept of planetary orbits.We gathered up our super fun LEGO planets and headed outside to the driveway to set up our solar system and play a planetary orbit game.

 Once we had every planet in place, the girls drew each planet’s orbit around the sun.
 An orbit is the curved path that a planet takes around the Sun (or a moon, star or planet).
 Each planet’s orbit in our solar system is a different distance.
 For instance, it takes Earth 1 year to orbit the sun, while it takes Neptune 165 Earth years to orbit the Sun.
 To better illustrate this concept to my daughters we played a couple of planetary orbit games.